-My name is Mark Hiatt and I teach in the Management and Entrepreneurship Department here at KSU as an Assistant Professor.
+My name is Mark Hiatt and I teach in the Management, Entrepreneurship and Hospitality School here at KSU as an Assistant Professor.

 Prior to my start in teachng at SPSU in 2012 (transitioned to KSU in 2015), I worked over 30 years in business in a variety of jobs and positions.
 I worked for very large, international Fortune 1000 firms, very small, start-up companies, for-profit and not-for-profit organizations, all in management and/or leadership positions.
 Most recently, since 1997, I have started four successful small businesses.
 One of these businesses is a management consulting company.
 At one point while working for a consulting client, I was asked to produce and teach a short seminar on basic leadership skills.
 I thoroughly enjoyed the experience and began to pursue more opportunities involving instructional development and teaching.
 Furthering my interests in this area, I worked for the American Management Association, providing two to five day corporate seminars for their customers.
 My interest in teaching eventually lead me to SPSU and now KSU.

 In terms of education, I began with an engineering degree from the US Military Academy at West Point, New York.
 After I finished military service I went back to graduate school to earn an MBA at the Kellogg Graduate School of Management, Northwestern University.
 Finally, to advance my teaching and research interests, I earned a Ph.D. from Northcentral University in Business Administration.
 My dissertation research involved leadership development programs.

 During my university teaching career, I’ve taught or am teaching a number of different courses:

 International Management (undergraduate and graduate levels),